k2view-academy/K2View-Academy/articles/TDM/tdm_overview/02_tdm_glossary.md

 <h4>Entity Reservation</h4>
 </td>
 <td>
-<p>The Entity Reservation feature is made to enable a user to reserve (lock) entities on the testing environment and avoid other users from re-provision these entities into the testing environment till the user completes the functional tests and can release these entities.</p>
+<p>The Entity Reservation feature is made to enable a user to reserve (lock) entities in the testing environment and prevent other users from re-provisioning these entities into the testing environment until the user completes the functional tests and can release these entities.</p>
 <p>For more information see <a href="/articles/tdm_architecture/08_entity_reservation.md">Entity Reservation</a>.</p>
 </td>
 </tr>